-I used brown thread to stitch around the turkey (I did this by hand but if you are a sewing pro, you could use a sewing machine).
+Around the turkey, I stitched brown thread (I did this by hand but if you are a sewing pro, you could use a sewing machine).
 I also stitched on a beak, wattle, and feet.
-I used black fabric glue to make the eye and to write the “Gobble, Gobble!” and the year.
+I used black fabric glue to make the eye and to write the "Gobble, Gobble!" and the year.
 To finish, I stretched the fabric around to the backside of a picture frame and glued it.

 Now it's ready to be displayed every year!

 The finished handprint turkey applique keepsake picture.
 My little guy loves it!